Crimean crisis pushes NATO back to Russian focus

 | LONDON/BRUSSELS

-LONDON/BRUSSELS For defence planners in Washington, London and Brussels, the sight of Russian forces pouring into their second neighbour in six years will overturn two decades of strategic assumptions.
+LONDON/BRUSSELS For defense planners in Washington, London and Brussels, the sight of Russian forces pouring into their second neighbor in six years will overturn two decades of strategic assumptions.

 Since the end of the Cold War, the Western alliance has shifted its attention to Afghanistan, Kosovo and counter-piracy operations off the coast of Somalia, as well as Libya during its 2011 civil war.
 But by the time NATO government leaders meet in September in Wales, some people believe their focus will have returned to deterring Moscow.